WICG/display-locking/cheatsheet.md

   accessibility tree.
 Subtrees in other configurations are omitted.
 Note that there may be other ways of bringing the content into view from accessibility technology.
 These algorithms should, for the most part, behave consistently with non-accessibility ways of bringing content into view.
+Tentative design
+  decision: content that is locked is not present in the accessibility tree.
+  Unlocked content is present.

 ### Anchor link navigation:
 * When fragment link (ie url.html#elementid or url.html#:~:text=foo) navigation
   results in a navigation to an element in a locked subtree, its locked ancestors will be unlocked.
-Tentative design: Similar situations as in find-in-page cae should be considered.
-In particular, it may be prudent to yield for script to be able to handle an event before proceeding with a scroll.
+Tentative design decision: Similar situations as in find-in-page case should be considered.
+Specifically, we need to yield for script to be able to handle an event before proceeding with a scroll.

 #### focus():
 * When `focus()` is called on an element and the element can be focused, its